rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/use-1-sync-toolkits.png`)"/>
 2. From your new or current project, navigate to __Branches > Your-Branch > Files__ and click on the __Add File__ button.
 From the drop down, select __Link Sketch Library__.
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/use-2-link-libraries.png`)"/>
-3. From the list of projects on the left, select the libraries you’ll need.
+3. From the list of projects on the left, select the libraries you'll need.
 After selecting a file on the right, click on the __Link Library__ button to add it to your project.
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/use-3-link-libraries.png`)"/>
 4. The linked libraries will appear at the bottom of your page list for the project file.
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/use-4-validate-linked-libraries.png`)"/>
-5. That’s it!
-You can now add Cedar components, icons, text styles, or layer styles to the artboards in your project’s Sketch files.
+5. That's it!
+You can now add Cedar components, icons, text styles, or layer styles to the artboards in your project's Sketch files.
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/use-5-use-linked-libraries.png`)"/>

 ---